Differences between adjustable and fixed loans

-You can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select fixed-rate loans because interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a favorable rate.
-Call Augusta Mortgage Solutions at 7068605514 to learn more.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+People select these types of loans when interest rates are low and they wish to lock in at the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call Augusta Mortgage Solutions at 7068605514 for details.

-The majority of ARMs feature this cap, so they won't increase over a specified amount in a given period of time.
-Your ARM may feature a cap on how much your interest rate can go up in one period.
-For example: no more than a couple percent per year, even though the index the rate is based on goes up by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount your monthly payment can increase in one period.
-Plus, almost all adjustable programs have a "lifetime cap" — this means that your rate can never exceed the cap amount.
+Most ARM programs have a cap that protects you from sudden increases in monthly payments.
+Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that your monthly payment can increase in one period.
+Plus, almost all ARM programs feature a "lifetime cap" — this means that your rate can't ever go over the cap percentage.

-ARMs most often have the lowest, most attractive rates at the beginning.
-They provide the lower interest rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are usually best for people who anticipate moving in three or five years.
-These types of adjustable rate programs are best for borrowers who will move before the loan adjusts.
+ARMs most often feature the lowest, most attractive rates at the beginning of the loan.
+They provide the lower rate for an initial period that varies greatly.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+Loans like this are best for borrowers who expect to move within three or five years.
+These types of adjustable rate programs most benefit people who plan to sell their house or refinance before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a very low initial rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate expires.
-ARMs are risky when property values decrease and borrowers can't sell or refinance.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower introductory rate and plan on moving, refinancing or absorbing the higher rate after the initial rate expires.
+ARMs are risky if property values decrease and borrowers cannot sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at 7068605514.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.